btorpey/btorpey.github.io/content/static-omama.md

 In particular, the latest releases of cppcheck and clang-tidy are detecting errors that previously could only be found by run-time analyzers like valgrind and Address Sanitizer.
 This is great stuff, especially given how easy it is to run static analysis on your code.

-The benefits of using one (or more) static analysis tools just keep getting more and more compelling -- if you aren't using one of these tools, what are you waiting for?
+The benefits of using one (or more) static analysis tools just keep getting more and more compelling -- if you aren't using one of these tools, I hope this will encourage you to do so.

-If you found this article interesting or helpful, you might want to check out the other posts in [this series](/blog/categories/static-analysis/).
+If you found this article interesting or helpful, you might want to also check out the other posts in [this series](/blog/categories/static-analysis/).
 And please leave a comment below or [drop me a line](<mailto:wallstprog@gmail.com>) with any questions, suggestions, etc.

 <hr>
 ## Footnotes